4 Things to Think About Before Your Plastic Surgery Consultation

 Prior patient experiences always serve as a great indicator of what you can expect, too.
 Look for before-and-after photo galleries, testimonials, and online reviews to get a clearer picture of your surgeon’s work.

-Understand the Limits of Procedures
+#3.
+Know the Limits of Your Procedure

 Plastic surgery can achieve dramatic results, but it’s important to understand that every procedure has limits.
 A facelift, for example, is perfect for sagging skin, but it won’t be able to effectively address lost facial volume.
 Similarly, breast augmentation restores fullness, but on its own, it won’t reverse drooping or downward-pointing nipples.